Variable Declaration in Visual Basic

 Local Type Inference

-Type inference is used to determine the data types of local variables declared without an As clause.
+Visual Basic 2008 introduces the use of type inference to determine the data types of local variables declared without an As clause.
 The compiler infers the type of the variable from the type of the initialization expression.
 This enables you to declare variables without explicitly stating a type.
 In the following example, both num1 and num2 are strongly typed as integers.

 Public Sub inferenceExample() ' Using explicit typing.
 Dim num1 As Integer = 3 ' Using local type inference.
 Dim num2 = 3 End Sub

 The lifetime of a variable is the period of time during which it is available for use.
 In general, a variable exists as long as the element that declares it (such as a procedure or class) continues to exist.
-If the variable does not need to continue existing beyond the lifetime of its containing element, you do not need to do anything special in the declaration.
-If the variable needs to continue to exist longer than its containing element, you can include the Static or Shared keyword in its Dim statement.
+In some cases it is possible to extend a variable's lifetime.
 For more information, see Lifetime in Visual Basic.

 The scope of a variable is the set of all code that can refer to it without qualifying its name.
 A variable's scope is determined by where it is declared.
 Code located in a given region can use the variables defined in that region without having to qualify their names.
 For more information, see Scope in Visual Basic.